DPDK/dpdk/doc/guides/sample_app_ug/netmap_compatibility.rst

 Caveats
 -------

-Given the difference between the way Netmap and the Intel® DPDK approach packet I/O, there are caveats and limitations to be aware of when trying to use the compat_netmap library, the most important of which are listed below.
+Given the difference between the way Netmap and the DPDK approach packet I/O, there are caveats and limitations to be aware of when trying to use the compat_netmap library, the most important of which are listed below.
 Additional caveats are presented in the $RTE_SDK/examples/netmap_compat/README.md file.
 These can change as the library is updated: